FrameworkComputer/inputmodule-rs/b1display/README.md

 Because it's optimized for power, the recommended framerate is 1 FPS.
 But it can go up to 32 FPS.

+The current panel is susceptible to image retention, so the display will start up with the screen saver.
+If you send a command to draw anything on the display, the screensaver will exit.
+Currently it does not re-appear after a timeout, it will only re-appear on the next power-on or after waking from sleep.

 ## Controlling

 ### Display System Status